codefoster/codefoster.com/source/_posts/commandmonkey.md

 }).start();
 ```

-You can see that this code is connecting to our web service in Azure - CommandMonkey.azurewebsites.net.
+You can see that this code is connecting to our web service in Azure - `CommandMonkey.azurewebsites.net`.

 It also requires and initializes the Cylon library so it can talk to the hardware in an easy, expressive, and modern way.

-The Cylon `work` method is like Cylon&#39;s "ready" method, and so that&#39;s where we&#39;ll invoke the &#39;setTarget&#39; event.
+The Cylon `work` method is like Cylon&#39;s `ready` method, and so that&#39;s where we&#39;ll invoke the `setTarget` event.
 This socket event request for the server to save this socket as the "target" socket.
 That just means that when anyone triggers messages on the server, _this_ is the device that&#39;s going to pick them up.
 You may want to create this as an array and thus allow for multiple devices to be targets, but I&#39;m keeping it simple here.

 Finally, it handles the &#39;command&#39; event that the server is going to pass it and simply raises the digital pin for 2 seconds.